mukund4545/Sarthi-AI-assistant/README.md

-# Jarvis Chatbot
+# Sarthi Chatbot

 ## Overview
-Jarvis Chatbot is an AI-powered chatbot that utilizes OpenAI's technology to interact with users in a conversational manner.
+Sarthi Chatbot is an AI-powered chatbot that utilizes OpenAI's technology to interact with users in a conversational manner.
 The chatbot is designed to understand user inputs and provide relevant responses, making it a versatile tool for various applications.

 ## Features
 - **Natural Language Processing**: Leverages OpenAI's API to understand and generate human-like responses.